ringcentral/engage-digital-api-docs/docs/interactions/quick-start/php.md

 # Interaction PHP Quick Start

 Welcome to the Engage Platform.

-In this Quick Start, we are going to help you generate a list of threads that agents can engage customers through in just a few minutes.
+In this Quick Start, we are going to help you generate a list of threads that agents can engage customers via.
+Obtaining a reference to a thread is the first step in taking action on an interaction with a customer, including creating an intervention.
+The Quick Start will have you up and running in minutes.
 Let's get started.

 ## Obtain Access Key